jonasholbech/foofest/FORM-REQUIREMENTS.md

     - Regular 799,-
     - VIP 1299,-

-- During the purchase, the user can choose to prebook a camping spot.
+- During the purchase, the user must choose to prebook a camping spot.
-  - Base price 99,-
+  - Fixed booking fee 99,-
+    - Only paid once, even if multiple tickets are bought
   - Optional "Green camping option +249,-"
   - Optional, pay to have the crew set up X tents for you.
     - 2 person tent (including the tent) 299,-